United States Regiments & Batteries > New York > 141st New York Infantry Regiment

 July 1-7 Expedition to Bottom’s Bridge

-July 10-11 Moved to Washington, D.C. and assigned to 2nd Brigade, 3rd Division, 11th Army Corps, Army of the Potomac
+July 10-11 Moved to Washington, D.C. and assigned to 2nd Brigade, 3rd Division, 11th Corps, Army of the Potomac

 August – September Duty along Orange & Alexandria Railroad